Vetiveah Is Liberating Her Community Through

 Vetiveah Immanuel is a Farmer & Food Justice Advocate

-Formerly a picky eater turned community feeder, Vetiveah Immanuel brings over a decade of experience in urban farming, nutrition education, community building, and food justice advocacy.
-She equips her community with the knowledge, skills, and resources to dismantle structural barriers, reclaim culturally relevant food access, and pursue land ownership as a pathway to wealth and liberation.
+She brings over a decade of experience in urban farming, nutrition education, community organizing, and advocacy into reclaiming food sovereignty.
+She empowers her community with the knowledge, skills, resources, and faith to dismantle systemic barriers in the food system and pursue land as a source of wealth and liberation.

 Vetiveah Works With